c9s/guts/README.md

 File Extension
 --------------------
-The file extension is named with "\*.cphp", the compiler compiles your .cphp files into .php file.
+The file extension is named with "\*.guts", the compiler compiles your .guts files to .php files.

 Implementation